jhellerstein/hydro/docs/docs/dfir/concepts/stratification.md

 Given the acyclicity test, any legal DFIR program consists of a directed acyclic graph (DAG) of strata and handoffs.
 The strata are numbered in ascending order by assigning stratum number 0 to the "leaves" of the DAG (strata with no upstream operators), and then ensuring that each stratum is assigned a number that is one larger than any of its upstream strata.

-As a DFIR operator executes, it is running on a particular transducer, in a particular tick, in a particular stratum.
+As a DFIR operator executes, it is running on a particular process, in a particular tick, in a particular stratum.

 ### Determining whether an operator should block: Monotonicity